The 2019 Golden Globes Red Carpet Was on Fire: Which Celeb Earned Your Best Dressed Vote?

 Every year fans watch with baited breath to see which stars slay the red carpet at award shows and the Golden Globes really took the heat up a notch when it came to style and jaw-dropping looks.

-Celebrities including, Saoirse Ronan in a shimmering Gucci gown and Chopard jewels and Timothée Chalamet in head-to-toe Versace (complete with a harness) for example, caught our attention from the moment they hit the carpet.
+Celebrities including, Saoirse Ronan in a shimmering Gucci gown and Chopard jewels and Timothée Chalamet in head-to-toe Versace (complete with a harness) and Cartier accessories for example, caught our attention from the moment they hit the carpet.

 Halle Berry (in a wine colored Zuhair Murad gown) and Lady Gaga (in custom lavender Valentino) also made us stop and stare, because let's be honest they looked so freaking stunning.